 This is a very sensitive breed, so their owners should train them gently to build their trust.
-They also need lots of attention, so if you lead a busy life and can’t take your dog along with you, this breed is not the right fit for your lifestyle.
-If left alone for too long, not only will the relationship with your dog suffer, these dogs tend to become destructive when bored.
+They also need lots of attention, so if you lead a busy life with minimal time for a domestic canine, this breed is not the right fit for your lifestyle.
+If left alone for too long they may become destructive when bored.

 This breed doesn’t need much exercise and should take it easy as puppies, so they don’t put too much strain on their developing bones and muscles; low-impact activities like swimming are best for them.
 As adults, the Dogue de Bordeaux can handle fairly strenuous activities; they were originally bred to pull carts.
 As with many other giant breeds, these dogs shouldn’t have too much exercise when it’s hot or humid outside to prevent overheating.

-Since this breed can be wary of strangers, it’s important to socialize them at a young age to help them see that new people can be good.
+Since these dogs can be wary of strangers, it’s important to socialize them at a young age.
 If they aren’t properly socialized, they can become fearful of people outside their family members.
 This fear could lead to aggression if not corrected promptly.